-A search for “caffeine” at Wall Street Oasis finds 86 threads devoted to the world’s most popular mood-altering substance.
+A search for “caffeine” at Wall Street Oasis finds dozens of threads on that site devoted to the world’s most popular mood-altering substance.
 So while some investment bankers may take drugs, it seems many of them rely on the old standby.

-A blog posting on Stuff Investment Bankers Like from 2008 says they have a symbiotic relationship with Starbucks.
+A blog posting on Stuff Investment Bankers Like says they have a symbiotic relationship with Starbucks.
 The blog states:

 We wondered how much these men and women (mostly men) who do the job of investment banking make per year.
 The blog Investment Banking Interview Prep has the following table giving compensation at various levels of experience and education: